HarleyScotcher/todo-list/README.md

 # todo-list

-This project was taken from Meteor.js tutorial page in order to help me learn Meteor and React using MongoDB
+This project was based on a tutorial from Meteor.js tutorial page in order to help me learn Meteor and React using MongoDB